osteth/HBCTF/README.rst

 .. image:: https://coveralls.io/repos/github/osteth/HBCTF/badge.svg
    :target: https://coveralls.io/github/osteth/HBCTF

-A skeleton of a Python package with CLI and test suite included.
+A hybrid CTF game, combining a dev-ops service hack and patch, jeopardy style flags, and an explorable battfield were players go head to head to control strategic network nodes.

 .. image:: http://www.hackbama.com/wp-content/uploads/2017/03/Hackbama_Logo-enc-400x400.png

-Customization quick start
+Quick start
 -------------------------

 To use HBCTF as the start of a new project, do the following, preferably in